Sandipan006/react-native-animated-button/README.md

 ## Responsive Design

 The component automatically adapts to different screen sizes and orientations using a responsive scaling system based on device dimensions.
-It responds to orientation changes in real-time for optimal user experience.
+It responds to orientation changes in real-time for optimal user experience, ensuring your Duolingo-style buttons look great on any device.

 ## Performance Features